joynahid/newsfeed-portal/README.md

 cd newsfeed-portal

 # Config your .env file

-# For the first time you need to run a script file
+# After that only for the first time you need to run a script file
 # It will populate the required initial database
 chmod +x run.sh
 ./run.sh